-Radial tyres were developed in 1946 by Michelin.
-There was a need for more flexible tyres, which were able to adsorb shocks generated by road surfaces.
+Radial tyres were developed in 1946.
+There was a need for more flexible tyres, which were able to absorb shocks generated by road surfaces.
 These tyres are also stronger, which means machines can be operated at higher capacities.

-In radial tyres, steel cord plies are placed on the heel of the tyre, and a belt is placed across the carcase.
+In radial tyres, steel cord plies are placed on the heel of the tyre, and a belt is placed across the casing.
 Because cord plies are placed directly on top of each other, the side walls of radial tyres remain very flexible.
-The image clearly shows the various layers featured in a radial tyre.
-The bottom layer features steel cord plies and gives the tyre its most important properties.

 - Good steering and better road contact